Fighting goes on near Ukraine nuclear plant; IAEA on site

 Associated Press

-ZAPORIZHZHIA, Ukraine (AP) — Heavy fighting continued Friday near Europe’s largest nuclear power plant in a Russian-controlled area of eastern Ukraine, a day after experts from the U.N.’s nuclear watchdog agency voiced concerns about structural damage to the sprawling Zaporizhzhia site.
+ZAPORIZHZHIA, Ukraine (AP) — Fighting between Russian and Ukrainian forces raged Friday near Europe’s biggest nuclear power plant in a Russian-held area of eastern Ukraine, as experts from the U.N.’s nuclear watchdog agency assessing damage sought to prevent even the slightest leak of radioactive material.

+Local Russian-appointed authorities said Friday that staff at the Zaporizhzhia nuclear power plant restarted a key reactor just hours after a shelling attack a day earlier forced it to shut down.
+Ukraine’s nuclear energy operator, Energoatom confirmed on its Telegram channel that the reactivated reactor had been plugged back into the power grid.

+The head of Ukraine’s powerful National Security Council said work was under way to ensure Ukraine’s power supply in case connection to the Zaporizhzhia site is lost this winter.
+Oleksiy Danilov also said Ukrainian authorities weren’t fully aware of the situation inside the plant for now — despite the presence of team from the U.N.’s International Atomic Energy Agency that went in Thursday.

+Aleksandr Volga, the Kremlin-backed mayor of the Enerhodar, where the Zaporizhizhia nuclear power plant is located, told the Interfax news agency Friday that the successful reactivation left the plant with two working reactors, out of a total of six.

+Russia and Ukraine traded blame for the shelling attack which led to Thursday’s temporary shutdown of the reactor by its emergency protection system.
+Energoatom said the shelling damaged a backup power supply line used for in-house needs, and one of the plant’s reactors that wasn’t operating was switched to diesel generators.

-Britain’s Defense Ministry says shelling continued in the district where the Zaporizhzhia power plant sits.
-Ukrainian President Volodymyr Zelenskyy’s office said Russian shelling damaged houses, gas pipelines and other infrastructure in the Nikopol region on the other bank of the Dnieper River.
+Britain’s Defense Ministry said earlier Friday that shelling continued in the area near the power plant, and Ukrainian President Volodymyr Zelenskyy’s office said Russian shelling damaged houses, gas pipelines and other infrastructure in the Nikopol region on the other bank of the Dnieper River — part of fighting in several areas of eastern and southern Ukraine overnight.

-The team of inspectors from the International Atomic Energy Agency, braving gunfire and artillery blasts along their route, crossed the frontlines to reach the Zaporizhzhia plant on Thursday in a mission to help safeguard the plant against catastrophe.
-Fighting Thursday prompted the shutdown of one reactor — underscoring the urgency of their task.
+The IAEA, braving gunfire and artillery blasts along their route, crossed the frontlines to reach the Zaporizhzhia plant on Thursday in a mission to help safeguard the plant against catastrophe — and the fighting in the area has underscored the urgency of their task.

+Russia and Ukraine traded accusations that the other side was trying to impede the work of the IAEA experts, or control the message.

+Zelenskyy, in his nightly address on Thursday, had tough words for the IAEA delegation.
+While applauding its arrival at the plant, he said independent journalists were kept from covering the visit, allowing Russians to present a one-sided, “futile tour.”

+In a conference call with reporters on Friday, Kremlin spokesman Dmitry Peskov said Moscow considered “positively” the arrival of the mission, “despite all problems and difficulties caused by the Ukrainian side’s provocative actions.”

 The 14-member delegation arrived in a convoy of SUVs and vans after months of negotiations to enable the experts to pass through the front lines.
-Speaking to reporters after leaving colleagues inside, IAEA director Rafael Grossi, said the agency was “not moving” from the plant from now on, and vowed Thursday a “continued presence” of agency experts.
+Speaking to reporters on Thursday after leaving colleagues inside, IAEA Director-General Rafael Grossi, said the agency was “not moving” from the plant from now on, and vowed a “continued presence” of agency experts.

 Grossi said it was “obvious that the plant and the physical integrity of the plant has been violated several times” — but couldn’t assess whether by chance or on purpose.
 “I will continue to be worried about the plant until we have a situation which is more stable,” he said.